William’s delicious stew drives unwelcome visitors away!

 Grabbing his cloak Vincent ran towards the area of the kitchen stopping dead upon the sight of a small gathering at the entranceway.
 “What is it?
 What’s wrong?” he asked breathlessly as he slowed to their sides.

 Cullen, Mary, Kanin, and Olivia all turned with questioning glances of their own, and cleared a pathway for Vincent to see for himself.
-And he could not believe what he was seeing.

-,br> William feeding Arthur?
+William feeding Arthur?

 And what’s more feeding Arthur plate after plate of fresh stew!